privacyguides/privacyguides.org/docs/desktop-browsers.md

 ## Additional Resources

-We generally do not recommend installing any extensions as they increase your attack surface.
+In general, we recommend keeping your browser extensions to a minimum to decrease your attack surface; they have privileged access within your browser, require you to trust the developer, can make you [stand out](https://en.wikipedia.org/wiki/Device_fingerprint#Browser_fingerprint), and [weaken](https://groups.google.com/a/chromium.org/g/chromium-extensions/c/0ei-UCHNm34/m/lDaXwQhzBAAJ) site isolation.
 However, uBlock Origin may prove useful if you value content blocking functionality.

 ### uBlock Origin